AdobeDocs/express-add-on-apis/src/pages/api/classes/LineNode.md

 • `get` **endY**(): `number`

 The end point on the y-axis in the parent's coordinate system.
+Modify using `setEndPoints()`.

 #### Returns